mapprotocol/docs/map-protocol/validator/Overview/HowToBecomeANewValidator.md

 Proof Of Stake consensus is less CPU intensive, but is more sensitive to network connectivity and latency.
 Below is a list of standard requirements for running Validator on the MAP Network:

-- Memory: 8 GB RAM
+- Memory: 16 GB RAM
-- CPU: Quad core 3GHz (64-bit)
+- CPU: Quad core 2.5 GHz (64-bit)
 - Disk: 256 GB of SSD storage, plus a secondary HDD desirable
-- Network: At least 1 GB input/output Ethernet with a fiber Internet connection, ideally redundant connections and HA switches
+- Network: At least 100 Mb input/output Ethernet with a fiber Internet connection, ideally redundant connections and HA switches

 ### Software requirements